 This goes mostly for designers, but sometimes developers have knowledge of front-end design and make their own layouts before starting to code them.
 I encourage you to look through other pages and how they are coded.
 If you like the style of a container, look at its source and analyze it.
 Firebug works just great in this case.
 Let’s face it, this is the way most people learn how to code.
 What I don’t advise you to do is to steal the design.
 This matter is unforgivable and shows a lack of respect, but I don’t see any problem in borrowing snippets of code from here and there.
 If a design can be copyrighted as someone’s, code can’t, so you are not doing anything illegal either.
 I might stir some controversy with this one, but I will stand by what I said: copy code from here and there, this is the way to learn how to do it properly – but don’t ever steal a design.

-5. Get a network
+5. Become part of a network

 Another important thing is to have a network within your field of knowledge.
 It never hurts to know fellow developers and designers – worst case scenario, you have to go back and search Google for the answers you need, best case scenario you have some interesting discussions and can get help if you need it.
 You may even collaborate with your fellow developers on bigger projects, which will probably be good for both of you.